 Simple English definitions for legal terms

-Read a random definition: ultimate issue
+Read a random definition: assume

 A Resolution of Congress is a statement made by either the House of Representatives or the Senate to handle their own business or express their opinions on non-lawmaking matters.
 It's called a Simple Resolution and is different from Joint or Concurrent Resolutions.
 They are identified by "H.Res." or "S.Res." and a number.
 Resolutions of Congress don't have the power of law and aren't signed by the president.
 They can be used to offer condolences or give advice on foreign policy.